 - A type of anxiety marked by recurrent thoughts and repetitive behaviors (obsessive-compulsive disorder or OCD).
 Early research shows that taking milk thistle leaf extract by mouth three times daily for 8 weeks has a limited effect on OCD symptoms.
 It does not appear to more beneficial than conventional medication.

-- Parkinson's disease.
+- Parkinson disease.
 Early research shows that taking a combination supplement containing milk thistle extract improves mental function and increases disease stabilization in people with Parkinson's disease.

 - Prostate cancer.
 Prostate-specific antigen (PSA) is a protein in the blood that can be measured to diagnose and monitor prostate cancer.
 Early research shows that taking a supplement containing milk thistle extract, soy isoflavones, lycopene, vitamins, minerals and antioxidants by mouth daily can delay the rise in PSA levels in men with a history of prostate cancer.
 The effects of milk thistle alone are not clear.

 - Skin toxicity caused by radiation.
 Early research shows that applying a specific product containing the milk thistle extract reduces the effect of radiation on the skin in women being treated for breast cancer.

 - Inflammation and ulcers (mucositis) caused by radiation.
 Early research shows that taking milk thistle extract starting on the first day of radiation and continuing for 6 weeks thereafter decreases the severity of ulcers in the mouth and gut caused by radiation.

 - Liver damage caused by chemicals.
 The effect of milk thistle on liver damage caused by chemicals is inconsistent.
 Taking milk thistle by mouth helps the liver to function in people who have been exposed to the chemicals toluene or xylene or those taking drugs for tuberculosis.
 But taking milk thistle extract by mouth does not seem to prevent liver damage associated with the drug tacrine (Cognex) in people with Alzheimer's disease.